 Meeting these requirements might be difficult on construction sites, since machinery often needs to be moved and it is more likely to be used by temporary workers and contractors, but that actually makes it all the more important to maintain machinery safety measures.

-Considering the physical nature of workers’ jobs, it’s unsurprising that statistics usually show the construction industry has one of the highest rates of work-related musculoskeletal disorders (MSD).
+Considering the often physical nature of the work, it’s unsurprising that statistics usually show the construction industry has one of the highest rates of work-related musculoskeletal disorders (MSD).
 Tools used in construction trades often require the user to be moving about in awkward positions and make repetitive and forceful movements.
 Damage then builds up cumulatively over time, but it can also take just one bad lift to cause a lifetime of pain and disability.

 As much as possible, manual handling should be avoided by using machinery and equipment or rethinking work processes.
 Where there is no alternative, the Manual Handling Operations Regulations (MHOR) requires that manual handling operations are risk assessed and that there are measures to reduce risk of injury, such as training, the provision of suitable equipment and health surveillance.